 ASTRON offers high school students different ways of learning all about radio astronomy and ASTRON's telescopes: the Dwingeloo telescope, the Westerbork telescope and the LOFAR telescope.

-In this section you can find information about what radio astronomy is, observing at radio wavelenghts and how radio telescopes work.
+What is radio astronomy, observing at radio wavelenghts and how do radio telescopes work.

 Read all about ASTRON's radio telescopes: the Westerbork telescope, the Low Frequency Array (LOFAR), the Dwingeloo telescope.
 Here you can also find information about the next generation of radio telescopes: the Square Kilometre Array (SKA).

-Find out more about what it's like to work at ASTRON by getting an inside peak of the astronomers and engineers working there.
+Find out more about what it's like to work at ASTRON.

 The Dwingeloo Live! programme for high school students teaches students how a radio telescope works.
 Students can use the programme as part of their so called 'profielwerkstuk'.
 They can operate the Dwingeloo telescope themselves to search for pulsars, neutron stars that are formed when heavy stars explode at the end of their lives.